Gene Taylor _ Unsplash

 The fear of tarnishing our professional image.
 By remaining silent we preserve it.

 As an individual we save our reputation.
 As a team we miss an opportunity to share.
-Without this exchange of ideas - good or bad - the team limits its collective intelligence.
+Without this exchange of ideas the team limits its collective intelligence.
 When opinions are debated and confronted, the team or even the organization gains agility and stays in the race.
 In short, it keeps a serious competitive edge.

 But not only…